The Evolution of the American Fireplace

 Fireplaces During the Postwar Era

 Fireplaces were slowly phased out as primary heating sources with the introduction of the cast iron stove.
 The new stoves radiated heat much more effectively, making them more efficient.
 They also doubled as cooking surfaces.
 But even they were replaced with the introduction of radiator heat and, eventually, forced air heating.
+If you are in the market for superclone Replica Rolex , Super Clone Rolex is the place to go!
+The largest collection of fake Rolex watches online!

 By the time the postwar era arrived, builders had perfected both radiators and forced air.
 Fireplaces were relegated to aesthetic elements.
 Little about them had changed much, so the appeal of including fireplaces in postwar builds was limited.
 The cookie-cutter houses of that era rarely included fireplaces.